 Embedding of 3D spheroids

-5.1 Preparation (first time)

-5.1.1.
-Make the agarose gel into which the spheroids are embedded:
+6.1.
+Prepare the agarose gel into which the spheroids are embedded (only necessary first time performing the protocol).

+6.1.1.
 Mix 1 g bactoagar in 50 mL ddH2O.

+6.1.2.
 Heat slowly in microwave oven until the bactoagar has dissolved and a homogenous gel has formed.
 The gel must not be allowed to boil.

+6.1.3.
 Keep warm in a water bath at 60 C.

+6.1.4.
 Keep at 4 C between experiments.

-5.2 Embedding of spheroids
+6.2.
+Embedding of spheroids.

-Day 1
+Day 1:

-5.2.1.
-Pool spheroids of each condition in a 1.5 mL Eppendorf tube (Figure 4A, (i)).
+6.2.1.
+For each condition, pool a minimum of 12 spheroids in a 1.5 mL tube (Figure 5A, (i)).

-5.2.2.
-Wash once with ice-cold PBS (ii).
+6.2.2.
+Wash once with 1 mL ice-cold 1 X PBS (Figure 5A, (ii)).

-5.2.3.
-Add 1 mL of 4% paraformaldehyde.
+6.2.3.
+To fix the spheroids, add 1 mL of 4% paraformaldehyde.

-5.2.4.
-Incubate for 24 h at room temperature (RT) (iii).
+6.2.4.
+Incubate for 24 h at RT (Figure 5A, (iii)).

-Day 2
+Day 2:

-5.2.5.
-Heat the agarose gel carefully in microwave in a water bath.
+6.2.5.
+Heat the agarose gel carefully by placing it in a water-filled beaker in a microwave oven.
 The gel should not boil!
-Keep warm in water bath at 60 C until use.
+Keep warm, e.g in a benchtop heating plate, at 60 C until use.

-5.2.6.
-Wash spheroids twice with ice-cold PBS (Figure 4A, (iv)).
+6.2.6.
+Wash spheroids twice with 1 mL ice-cold 1 X PBS (Figure 5A, (iv)).

-5.2.7.
-Aspirate approx. two-thirds of the PBS (Figure 4A, (v)).
+6.2.7.
+Aspirate most of the 1 X PBS (leaving approximately 100 µl at this point is practical for handling the spheroids) (Figure 5A, (v)).

-5.2.8.
-The next part has to be done quickly to ensure optimal spheroid transfer and to avoid solidification of gel drop.
+6.2.8.
 Prepare a 20 µL pipette by cutting the pipette tip at an incline to obtain a more pointy tip with a larger hole (see illustration).

-Catch as many spheroids as possible in 15-20 µL – place the pipette on an object so the pipette is horizontal.
+Note: The next part has to be done quickly to ensure optimal spheroid transfer and to avoid solidification of gel drop.
+If no heating block is available, it is recommended to first catch the spheroids and then make the agarose drop (i.e. switching the order of points 6.2.9 and 6.2.10).

-Make an agarose gel drop on an objective glass (Figure 4A, (vi)).
-If possible, place the objective glass on a warm heating block to prevent gel from solidifying.
-This will allow you to make the gel drop prior to catching spheroids, which will decrease the risk of spheroids sticking to the inside of the pipette.
+6.2.9.
+Make an agarose gel drop on a microscope slide (Figure 5A, (vi)).
+Place the slide on a warm heating block to prevent the agarose from solidifying.

+6.2.10.
+Using the modified pipette tip (see 6.2.8), catch as many spheroids as possible in a volume of 15-20 µL.

-Carefully inject the 15-20 µL spheroid-containing PBS into the gel drop without penetrating through the drop to the objective glass (Figure 4A, (vii)).
-It is advisable to practice making the agarose drop and injecting a colored liquid into the drop.
-This will allow visualization of a potential penetration as the colored liquid will be leaking out of the gel drop.
+6.2.11.
+Carefully inject the 15-20 µL spheroid-containing 1 X PBS into the center of the agarose gel drop without touching the microscope slide (Figure 5A, (vii)).

+Note: This is a slightly difficult point.
+The spheroids will be lost if the pipette tip touches the microscope slide when injecting the spheroids into the gel drop.
+It is advisable to practice the whole process of making the agarose drop and injecting the spheroids, e.g. by injecting a colored liquid into the drop.
+This will allow visualization of a potential penetration through the drop, as the colored liquid will be leaking out onto the slide.

-5.2.9.
+6.2.12.
 Let the agarose gel drop harden (5-10 min at RT or at 4 C).
-Once the gel drop has solidified somewhat (it should still be pretty soft), carefully push the gel drop from the objective glass into a plastic tissue cassette with a scalpel.
+Once the gel drop has solidified somewhat (but still rather soft), carefully push the gel drop from the microscope slide into a plastic tissue cassette with a scalpel.

-If the gel drop is accidentally penetrated when injecting the spheroids, there will be a liquid trace on the objective glass when the gel drop is pushed off.

-Store the plastic cassettes in 70% ethanol.
+6.2.13.
+Cover the plastic tissue cassettes in 70% ethanol.

-5.2.11.
+Note: At this point the spheroids can be used directly or stored for months.

+6.2.14.
 Embed the agarose-embedded spheroid in paraffin, section into 2-3 µm thick layer slides and stain with hematoxylin and eosin or subject to immunohistological staining.